Said Ali al-Shihri: Early life

-The Yemen Post reports al Shihri did not finish high school.
+The Yemen Post reports al-Shihri did not finish high school.
 According to the United States Department of Defense, al-Shihri spent two months in Afghanistan in approximately 2000, and trained at the Libyan training camp north of Kabul.

 Al-Shihri said that he was in Afghanistan to purchase carpets for his family's furniture business.
 He denied any knowledge of weapons or participation in hostilities.

-In 2001, al-Shiri left Saudi Arabia and went to Bahrain.
+In 2001, al-Shihri left Saudi Arabia and went to Bahrain.
 He was on a watch list because he was suspected of funding other fighters' travels to Afghanistan after 9-11.
 He was also accused of helping Saudis acquire false travel documents to enter into Afghanistan.
 Specifically he was accused of meeting with "a group of extremists in Mashad, Iran", and briefing them on entry procedures into Afghanistan via the Al-Tayyibat crossing.

 Capture

 Al-Shihri was captured at the Pakistan border crossing in December 2001 near Spin Boldak.
 He was traveling with an Afghan driver, another Saudi man who worked with the Red Crescent, and a member from the Saudi embassy in Pakistan, in a vehicle taking supplies to a camp in Afghanistan.
 He was found with an injured leg incurred during the American aerial bombardment of Afghanistan.
 He was also allegedly carrying $1,900.

 He claimed he wanted to give the money to the Red Crescent charity organization, but according to the US, he used the money to finance the travel for other fighters traveling from Bahrain to Afghanistan.